Reccy/MIDIPiano/readme.md

 ### Setup
 To setup the local environment for development on this project, first run the script `install/install.sh`.

+### Documentation
+When developing on this project, tracking code changes are done on 3 different levels:
+- Pull Requests
+- Commit Messages
+- Changelog Entries

+#### Pull Requests
+Pull Request descriptions and comments should explain why you're changing the code in the pull request.
+Ideally it should match the changes requested in the attached issue.
+Make sure that the last line of the Pull Request description closes the appropriate issue ID.
+E.g. `Closes #24`.

+#### Commit Messages
+Commit Messages should give a history to the work done on a branch.
+They should describe what changed and be written in the present tense.
+E.g. `Change AudioClip::get_duration() return type to float`

+When squashing commits to be merged to master, the title of the commit should match the issue name.
+The squashed commit messages can then be referenced in the extended description of the message to describe all of the changes.
+It's okay to delete commit messages that are no longer relevant in the description.
+E.g. `WIP 2 FINAL`

+#### Changelog Entries
+Changelog Entries should describe what behaviour changed in the app that is obvious to the user.
+If it's something simple like a refactoring where no behaviour changed, then it's okay to just say `Refactor AudioClip class` and to link the appropriate ticket.
+For something else like a bug or new feature, a longer description and a link to the issue is necessary.
+E.g. `Add mute audio keyboard shortcut`

 ### Pull Requests
 Each Pull Request requires a `changelog.md` entry with the format:
 `-   Short summary of change (ticket-url)`